Chandni12300/object_detection_and_tracking_deepsort_yolov8/README.md

 - Traffic Management: Count of Vehicles
 - Traffic Management: Congestion

+## YOU CAN ALSO FOLLOW THE IPYNB GOOGLE COLLAB NOTEBOOK FOR THE EXECUTION.
+## JUST REMEMBER TO SELECT GPU RUNTIME BEFORE RUNNING

 ## Introduction
 **INDIVIDUAL RESERACH THESIS: TRACKING OBJECT BEHAVIOUR BY LEVERAGING A SINGLE CAMERA SENSOR PLACED ON THE ROAD INFRASTRUCTURE**